 Prepaid Expenses vs. Accrued Expenses

-A prepaid expense is the reverse of an accrued expense since liability is being paid before the underlying service or asset has been consumed.
+A prepaid expense is the reverse of an accrued expense since liability is paid before the underlying service or asset has been consumed.
 Consequently, a prepaid asset initially appears on the balance sheet as an asset.
 It is typically presented as a short-term asset since most prepaid expenses will be consumed within a short period of time.